meyer-lab/asmlab.org/team/index.md

 Ph.
 D., Biological Engineering, MIT
 B.S., Bioengineering, University of California, Los Angeles

-Aaron is an Assistant Professor of [Bioengineering](https://www.bioeng.ucla.edu) and a member of the [Bioinformatics IDP](https://bioinformatics.ucla.edu), [Jonsson Comprehensive Cancer Center](https://cancer.ucla.edu), [Broad Stem Cell Research Center](https://stemcell.ucla.edu), and [Institute for Quantitative and Computational Biosciences](https://qcb.ucla.edu).
+Aaron is an Associate Professor of [Bioengineering](https://www.bioeng.ucla.edu) and a member of the [Bioinformatics IDP](https://bioinformatics.ucla.edu), [Jonsson Comprehensive Cancer Center](https://cancer.ucla.edu), [Broad Stem Cell Research Center](https://stemcell.ucla.edu), and [Institute for Quantitative and Computational Biosciences](https://qcb.ucla.edu).
 He strives to learn how we can use computational models to control biological systems and treat disease.
 Outside of the lab, he can be found consuming anything that might be considered science fiction, reading about the philosophy/history of science, or cycling in the Santa Monica mountains.

 <br />